hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

     <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/rgYfBKtylVs"></iframe>
 </div>

-I found the hobo stoves quite interesting as they give you the possibility to create a small fire if there is no fireplace nearby.
+I found the hobo stoves quite interesting as they gives me the possibility to create a small fire if there is no fireplace nearby.
 They produce quite a lot of heat on a small spot.

-Of course, cooking on a hobo stove requires a bit of preparation e.g. you have to find wood and it takes a bit longer than cooking with gas.
-However, real fire just gives you a nicer atmosphere and also some heat to warm yourself when it's cold.
+Of course, cooking on a hobo stove requires a bit of preparation e.g. I have to find wood and it takes a bit longer than cooking with gas.
+However, real fire just gives me a nicer atmosphere and also some heat to warm myself when it's cold.

 ## Firestarter Kit
 And here are some items which I use to start a fire: